 Globally there is a wide-ranging institutional governance architecture that seeks to influence the way in which the global natural resource complex is supported and governed.
-Examples of key institutions are the Organisation for Economic Co-operation and Development (OECD), the World Resources Institute, the aforementioned EITI, the World Bank and the United Nations Environment Programme (UNEP).
+Examples of key institutions are the Organisation for Economic Co-operation

 When looking at this array of organizations, one problem that appears is that the institutional landscape is fragmented.
 Many different organizations and platforms target different subsets of natural resource governance.
 Furthermore, organizations have different degrees of institutionalization, whereby some operate in a highly formalized manner with strict rules and procedures and others function on a voluntary basis only.
 Also, membership is often an issue, with some forums and institutions having limited membership only, thus failing to span the whole spectrum of relevant actors in global resource governance.